yuachen/course_diffusion_models/README.md

 # Welcome to our course!
-This repository contains coding exercises for the course 401-4634-24L [Computational and Statistical Aspects of Diffusion Models](https://metaphor.ethz.ch/x/2026/fs/401-4634-24L/) taughted at ETH Zurich in Spring 2026.
+This repository contains coding exercises for the course 401-4634-24L [Computational and Statistical Aspects of Diffusion Models](https://metaphor.ethz.ch/x/2026/fs/401-4634-24L/) taught at ETH Zurich in Spring 2026.

 ### Get started